Psionic-Sorcerer/github_tutorial/tutorial.md

 -  Give write permission for the repo to teammates by going to <code>Settings>Collaborators</code> on the GitHub web repo page and entering the GitHub IDs of teammates as described in the video below.

 [![Create_GitHub_Repo](https://img.youtube.com/vi/H7hwKX5l9ug/0.jpg)](https://www.youtube.com/watch?v=H7hwKX5l9ug)

+## Install GitHub Desktop Application

+Download and install the app from this URL:

+<a href="https://desktop.github.com/" target="_blank">https://desktop.github.com/</a>

 ## Accept Collaboration Invitation and Clone Repo